NCAR/eol-se-guidelines/Notes.md

 ## Todo

+The sections could benefit from some reordering.
+The main topics are principles, code, process, tools, resources.
+Everything else should be rolled into those or somehow indented in the index.

 "Practice Priming" in the "Updating the Guidelines" should be in a skills development section, maybe next to all the other resources for skills development.